postmanlabs/open-technologies-docs/src/pages/blog/graphql-security.md

 ### Why GraphQL security has a brighter future

-As GraphQL becomes central to the operations of more enterprises the investment in security it will increase.
+As GraphQL becomes central to the operations of more enterprises the investment in security will increase.
 GraphQL is the vehicle for enabling access to all kinds of data sources inside the networks of enterprises and its security is central to the protection of PPI (private personal information)and company proprietary data.
 There are efforts and experiments underway in established GraphQL vendors and among startups to reduce the attack surface and prevent data loss.

 - Compliers for the query language to replace the execution engine
 - Apollo and Shopify are adopting Rust for its speed, memory safety and data race protection.